Wizcorp/phonegap-facebook-plugin/README.md

 ## << --- Cordova Registry Warning [iOS]

-****Installing this plugin directly from Cordova Registry results in Xcode using a broken `Facebook.framework`, this is because the current publish procedure to NPM breaks symlinks [CB-6092](https://issues.apache.org/jira/browse/CB-6092).
-Please re-add facebook.framework to Xcode.****
+****Installing this plugin directly from Cordova Registry results in Xcode using a broken `FacebookSDK.framework`, this is because the current publish procedure to NPM breaks symlinks [CB-6092](https://issues.apache.org/jira/browse/CB-6092).
+Please install the plugin through a locally cloned copy or re-add the `FacebookSDK.framework` to Xcode after installation.****

 ## ------------------------------------------ >>